ShianLin/shianlin.github.io/_pages/cv.md

 Doing
 ======
 * Working: Model validation in risk management department.
 More than 5 billion dollars are involved in the models.
 * Learning: Python data structure.
-Notes have already been on github repository named [pk-ds](https://github.com/ShianLin/pk-ds).
+Notes have already been on github repository named [pk-ds](https://github.com/ShianLin/pk-ds); Deep learning.

 Other Highlights